respoke/docs/src/client/javascript/guide/audio-call.md

 ## Overview

-Audio calling with is easy using Respoke.
+Audio calling is easy using Respoke.
 First connect to Respoke either in [development mode](/client/javascript/getting-started.html) or [authenticated](/client/javascript/guide/authentication.html).
 Then we're ready to start writing some code.

-## Starting Calls
+## Starting Audio Calls

 Next, create DOM elements to hang the WebRTC call.